-The steady stream of submissions has inspired me to continue telling dad jokes, or at least to think about them but then keep them to myself.
+The continuous stream of submissions has inspired me to continue telling dad jokes or at least think about them but then keep them to myself.
 I recognize that sometimes discretion is the better part of humor.
 Also, dad jokes are often not jokes at all but loose or discarded pieces of wit that you don’t know what to do with.
-Think of nuts and bolts in a coffee can.
+Think of nuts and bolts in a coffee can in the garage.
 They include puns, rhymes, malapropisms, double entendres, or any combination thereof.

 There is something disarming about dad jokes.
-They signal to the other party, whether friend, foe, or a stranger on the subway platform, that you come in peace.
+They signal to others, whether friend, foe, or a stranger on a subway platform, that you come in peace.
 They can also break down barriers to communication and point to the existence of common ground between the two of you.
 This is why you hardly ever hear movie villains tell dad jokes.
 If they did, their evil persona would be undermined.
 But telling a dad joke doesn’t make you weak.
 In fact, you might come off as not caring at all what the world thinks.
 What could be more audacious than that?

 There is another interesting aspect of dad jokes that gets little attention.
 In the end, you don’t have to be a dad to tell them.
 This makes the genre unique and inherently democratic.
 With nearly all other jokes, if you are not an insider, you could be asking for trouble, especially in a world of political correctness, trigger warnings, and safe spaces.
 Consider jokes about race, ethnicity, religion, gender, body image, and disabilities.
 If you are not a member of the target group, look out.
 Even if you are, you are not exempt from censure by the self-appointed guardians of the new morality.